pivotal/docs-tap/learning-center/portal-rest-api/session-management.hbs.md

-# Use session management for Learning Center workshops
+# Use session management for your Learning Center workshops

-This topic describes how you use the REST API endpoints for session management, which allow you to request a workshop session to be allocated.
+This topic describes how you use the REST API endpoints for session management, which allows you to request a workshop session to be allocated.

 ## <a id="deactivate-portal-user-reg"></a>Deactivating portal user registration